Lewis Hamilton breaks up with his personal assistant Angela Cullen after seven years | Formula 1

 Read also:

-• Verstappen is also the fastest of the Saudi evening after ‘difficult days’: “I feel good again now”
+• After “difficult days”, Verstappen is also the fastest of the Saudi evening: “I feel good again”

 • Formula 1 in Saudi Arabia | Verstappen comes into action in Jeddah at these times